Yi Sun-sin: Final battle and Admiral Yi's death

 The battle began at two o'clock in the early morning of December 16, 1598.
 Like Admiral Yi's previous battles, the Japanese were unable to respond effectively to the Korean's tactics.
 The tightness of Noryang Strait hindered lateral movement, and Yi's maneuvers prevented the Japanese fleet from boarding their enemies' vessels, their primary naval tactic.

 As the Japanese retreated, Admiral Yi ordered a vigorous pursuit.
 During this time, a stray arquebus bullet from an enemy ship struck Admiral Yi, near his left armpit.
 Sensing that the wound was fatal, and fearing a repeat of the Battle of Chilchonryang, the admiral uttered, "The war is at its height – wear my armor and beat my war drums.
 Do not announce my death."
 He died moments later.

 Only two people witnessed his death: Yi Hoe, Yi's eldest son, and Yi Wan, his nephew.
 Admiral Yi's son and nephew struggled to regain their composure and carried the admiral's body into his cabin before others could notice.
 For the remainder of the battle, Yi Wan wore his uncle's armor and continued to beat the war drum to encourage the pursuit.

+Yi's tomb is currently located in Asan, South Korea.